SchenLong/CP_Framework/README.md

 # CP_Framework
-A Framework to fight against online CP.
+A Framework to participate into the fight against CP.
   - https://github.com/SchenLong/CP_Framework